 Microsoft distinguishes between the term "version" and "edition" when referring to product licenses.
-The term "edition" means different functional offerings within a product family that are usually released simultaneously (for example, Microsoft Office Professional Plus 2013 and Microsoft Office Standard 2013).
-The term "version" refers to different generations of a product family (for example, Microsoft Office Professional Plus 2010 and Microsoft Office Professional Plus 2013).
+The term "edition" means different functional offerings within a product family that are usually released simultaneously (for example, Microsoft Office Professional Plus 2016 and Microsoft Office Standard 2016).
+The term "version" refers to different generations of a product family (for example, Microsoft Office Professional Plus 2016 and Microsoft Office Professional Plus 2016 and Microsoft Office Professional Plus 2013).
 Downgrade rights between the current generation (N), the prior generation (N-1), and the generation prior to that (N-2) are limited to the same functional editions within each version (for example, Windows 10 Enterprise downgrades to Windows 8/8.1 Enterprise or Windows 7 Enterprise; however, Windows 10 Pro doesn't downgrade to Windows 8/8.1 Enterprise).
-For more information about access to prior product versions, please see the Fulfillment information section of the Microsoft.com/Licensing site at www.microsoft.com/Licensing/existing-customers/fulfillment.aspx.
+For more information about access to prior product versions, please see the Microsoft Volume Licensing fulfillment information at www.microsoft.com/licensing/existing-customers/fulfillment.aspx.